MartynasVCS/20230303VCSATSVAK_Rimantas_Baigiamasis/README.md

 # Final-Task-DJI-store-automatic-tests

-Final task for Automatinis Testavimas course of Code Academy, where several automatic tests of DJI Store were performed.
+The final task for the Automatinis Testavimas course of Code Academy, where several automatic tests of DJI Store were performed.

 ***Preconditions:***
 1. User has opened the [DJI store](https://store.dji.com/lt).